ISOPISO/fakecrime.bio/README.md

 Download this repo.

-Put the `discord.dog.theme.css` into your betterdiscord (or other client) theme folder.
+Put the `fakecrime.theme.css` into your betterdiscord (or other client) theme folder.

 IMPORTANT: make sure to enable dark mode in discord settings for the theme to apply properly!!